Whether you’re a bonafide ski bum or are looking for something off the snowy trail, there are tons of amazing things to do in Vail, Colorado.

 The town of Vail is located at the base of Vail Mountain and is one best-known spots in Colorado for skiing.
 But, as a Colorado local, I can tell you that there are just as many (if not more!) things to do in Vail in summer as there are in winter.

-Overall, no matter what time of year you visit, the area is characterized by its active outdoorsy activities and incredible scenery.
 So slather on some sunscreen and get ready, because I’m here to spill the beans on the very best things to do on your next trip to Vail Mountain.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!